folkertgrover/exceptionpickler/README.md

 ## how

+First change the line with `db_file` in it in `server.py` to include the path to where the server application should store its database.

-To install as a windows service:
+Then, to install as a windows service:
 ```bash
 python server.py --startup auto install
 sc start ExceptionPickler